marialma/sea_forager/README.md

 # sea_forager
 when is a good time to sea forage?

 This is a function that takes a look at the http://tide-forecast.com and sunset/sunrise times to help you find a good time to go forage.
+Only works for california right now, unless you want to edit in your locations to `locations.R`

 Usage: